Search

 Examined under the electron microscope, a rough honeycomb surface is observed, more regular in pattern than on other implant surfaces.

-Even without SLA rocessing the average roughness of the Bioner TopDM Dental Implant is 1.3 microns – well within the scale recognized by international literature.
+Even without SLA processing, the average roughness of the Bioner TopDM Dental Implant is 1.3 microns – well within the scale recognised by international literature.
+Bioner says its TopDM implant range is ‘the only system commercially available which offers this combination of macro and micro-texture without sandblasting.
+Independent authors described it as a ‘unique breakthrough

 www.restore-surgical.co.uk